 I am a member of the United kingdom Association for Transactional Analysis and the British Association of Counsellors and Psychotherapists and abide by their code of ethics and professional conduct.
 I attend regular professional supervision and undertake regular Continuous Professional Development courses and training events to enhance my practice.

 The therapy service I provide is fully insured and I posess an up to date enhanced DBS.

-I'm a social worker registered with the Health and Care Professions Council (HCPC).
+I'm a qualified social worker registered with Social Work England.

-I have delivered safeguarding training to multi agency professionals and volunteers working with children and young people.
+I have delivered safeguarding training to multi agency professionals and volunteers.
 I've also delivered bespoke safeguarding training to counsellors and psychotherapists.